NAS: Ubuntu Server on Intel ATOM

 • Time-machine for Apple computers – howto because I have a fruity laptop.

 update: I now have the system attached to a UPS; it was able to keep my 160W desktop running for over half an hour, so I suppose the NAS should be able to go on for quite a while.
-Linux has features to auto-shutdown after it receives signals from the UPS it is almost out of juice – though I haven’t tried this.
+Linux has features to auto-shutdown after it receives signals from the UPS when it is almost out of juice – though I haven’t tried this.

 Powerconsumption Tweaks

 The Linux Kernel is quite energy efficient, and it has a whole bunch of options you can tweak.
 Have a look at the LessWatts project’s site for more info on this topic.
-As of Ubuntu Server 11.04 the stock kernel has become more energy-efficient – saving several Watts as I measured, reducing total consumption to around 25 Watts.
+As of Ubuntu Server 11.04 the stock kernel has become more energy-efficient – saving several Watts as I measured, reducing total consumption of this system to around 25 Watts.

 Accessing across the Internet

 You may want to turn on port-forwarding on you gateway or NAT-router, that way you can access your NAS across the Internet in a secure fashion.
-Some people run their own webserver, but to be honest the only application I trust to be accessible is SSH.
-If you want to do GUI-based file transfers on Apple’s OSX, you may want to try Fugu – it’s basically a graphical front-end to sftp and scp.
-So there’s no need to run (security-hazardous) ftp servers.
+Some people run their own webserver, but to be honest the only application I trust to be accessible from the outside is SSH.
+I did get a whole bunch of port scans and login attempts (you know, the usual dictionary attacks with ‘admin’ passwords etc) so decided to forward a different port on my NAT to the NAS, leaving the SSH port unresponsive.

 Conclusions